sushang-thu/sushang-thu.github.io/_pages/research.md

 permalink: /research/
 author_profile: true
 ---
-I am currently working on two projects.

-1) enzalutamide resistance in prostate cancer bone metastasis

-2) driving signature in prostate cancer bone metastasis
+I will initially focus on three projects in my research lab.

+1) Exploration of transcription factors that determine the cellular dormancy fate of disseminated prostate cancer cells.

+2) Development of a novel loci-specific proteomic approach to reveal new transcription regulators of key driver genes in prostate cancer.

+3) Development of peptide PROTAC degraders against undruggable target proteins in prostate cancer.